 - The University of Cincinnati, Respiratory Therapy studies online

 You can learn more about the Best Online Bachelor’s Degrees in Respiratory Care in the USA at BestColleges.com.

 How to become a respiratory therapist …

-As you probably guessed it, studies and requirements vary by the state your living in.
+As you probably guessed, studies and requirements vary by the state you live in.
 That’s why I’m going to give you the answers based on the state.

 Let’s start on how to become a respiratory therapist in Texas.

 Texas Medical Board has provided a full-depth application process overview to follow.
 I highly recommend that you check that out.

 California has its own dedicated Respiratory Care Board California.
 That’s the place where you can find all the details you need to know about respiratory care studies in California.

 American Association for Respiratory Care has gathered a full list of all the Respiratory Care contacts by state.
 From their website, you can find a link to the Respiratory Care Board that you need.

 Steps to become a respiratory therapist